trumpeterchris/Weather2Sheet/README.markdown

 * _--almanac_ reports average high and low temperatures, as well as record temperatures for the day.

 * _--yesterday_ gives detailed almanac information for the previous day.

+* _--history=YYYYMMDD_ gives detailed almanac information for a given day.

 * _--all_ generate all reports (useful for creating custom reports and for mollifying the truly weather-crazed).